vmware/load-balancer-and-ingress-services-for-kubernetes/README.md

  - ***Step 2***: If your POD CIDRs are not routable:
     - Create a VRF context object in Avi for the kubernetes controller.
+    - Get the name the PG network which the kubernetes nodes are part of.

       *NOTE: If you are using AKC for test puposes you can use the `global` vrf but you cannot manage multiple kubernetes clusters in the same cloud with this setting.*
-    - Configure one of the non-management networks (Ex: PG network) with the vrf mentioned in the previous step.
+    - Configure this PG network with the vrf mentioned in the previous step.
+    - Make sure this PG network is part of the NS IPAM configured in the vCenter cloud.

  - ***Step 2.1***: If your POD CIDRs are routable then you can skip step 2.